I’d like you to hear about a big passion of mine: personal professional development!

 The simplest and most direct way for me to find resources is to stalk Amazon or your local bookstore for intriguing and interesting education books.
 This is where I started with Teach Like a Pirate by Dave Burgess.
 I fell in love with the passion and energy contained in this book/ “teaching manual,” so I was determined to find more.
 I discovered Learn Like a Pirate by Paul Solarz a few weeks later, and what followed was an endless amount of discovery of new books, mostly from Dave Burgess Consulting, Inc., but also from people like Ron Clark.
 Reading these in my spare time or during silent reading time with students has helped me to change and shape the way I teach and interact with students.
 The advantage here was that I got to pick and choose the topics I was interested in, and most of these books sparked a desire to find other books and authors they referenced.
-Quick note: Learners Edge has put together a list of books that teachers should read in 2019.

 The Map: Log On & Connect

 The compass pairs well with a map to provide a pathway for professional learning.
 Twitter can provide the map, so log on to Twitter to learn about obstacles and solutions you may encounter on your journey.

 Author Aaron Hogan mentions that, “Twitter won’t change your life, but the people you meet there will.”
 This is the essence of the online educator community, so if you’re not on Twitter, you need to get an account.
 Pick a topic around which you have passion or interest, and there is likely a Twitter chat about it.
 You can search by using possible hashtags to hone in on topics; some of my favorites include: #worldgeochat, #XPLAP, #tlap, and #sschat.